streamlit/streamlit/docs/develop_streamlit_components.md

 ### Render an HTML string

-While [`st.text`](http://localhost:8000/api.html#streamlit.text), [`st.markdown`](http://localhost:8000/api.html#streamlit.text) and [`st.write`](http://localhost:8000/api.html#streamlit.text) make it easy to write text to a Streamlit app, sometimes it would be easier to implement a custom piece of HTML or you need to implement a specific HTML/JavaScript template for a charting library. `components.html` gives you the ability to embed an iframe inside of a Streamlit app containing your output.
+While [`st.text`](api.html#streamlit.text), [`st.markdown`](api.html#streamlit.text) and [`st.write`](api.html#streamlit.text) make it easy to write text to a Streamlit app, sometimes you'd rather implement a custom piece of HTML.
+Similarly, while Streamlit natively supports [many charting libraries](api.html#display-charts), you may want to implement a specific HTML/JavaScript template for a new charting library. components.html works by giving you the ability to embed an iframe inside of a Streamlit app that contains your desired output.

 ```eval_rst
 .. autofunction:: streamlit.components.v1.html